CxELabs/MCASHOL/instructions.md

 > [!NOTE] In this lab, we will simulate the upload of network logs from a SQUID proxy to analyze the apps used withing your company.
 We will not test the Windows Defender ATP integration at it can take up to **2h** before the logs are parsed and the results are visible in the console.

 ===
-# Cloud App Security Discovery Lab
+# Cloud Discovery Snapshot Report
 [:arrow_left: Discovery lab](#cloud-app-security-discovery)

-# Cloud Discovery Snapshot Report

 In this lab, we will create a Discovery **Snapshot report**.
 Snapshot Reports is the manual method of uploading files into Cloud App Security.
 This process is a great and easy way to validate your logs format of have a quick look at the Cloud App Security Discovery capability.